 Zirconia is highly resistant to stains, especially compared to traditional materials.

-3. Can zirconia bridges be used on front teeth?
+3. Can zirconia bridge be used on front teeth?

 Yes, layered zirconia bridges are specifically designed for front teeth due to their natural appearance.